You have turned-in this assignment. You can review the lesson and see your previous answers.

 You can see we've got the word Europe in the middle.

-And around the outside, we've got different groups of information.
+And around the outside we've got different groups of information.

-That means what the weather is like in Europe.
+So we've got landmarks, people, countries, climate, that means what the weather is like in Europe, cities and food.

 These are all ways in which we might classify different pieces of knowledge we might already have about Europe.

-Our spider diagram can add to the categories.
+Our spider diagram add to the categories.

 They are all different countries in Europe.